Intef I: Temple of Mentu

+King Lists

 Intef I is most likely attested on later king lists, but this remains uncertain as his name is either lost or damaged.
 In the Karnak king list a king Intef appears next to "Men...", most likely Mentuhotep I, as part of the latter's Horus name, "the ancestor", is still visible.
 The few remains of Intef I's Horus name fit to Sehertawy.

 The name and duration of the reign of Intef I are not preserved in the Turin Canon, although from an analysis of the available space, it is possible that Intef I was mentioned in what is now a lacuna affecting entry 5.13.
 The durations of the reigns of the other 11th Dynasty kings are preserved in the Turin Canon and add up to 127 years.
-Furthermore, the summary of reigns of this Dynasty is also preserved in the Turin Canon and is given as 143 years.
+Furthermore, the summary of reigns of this dynasty is also preserved in the Turin Canon and is given as 143 years.
 On the strength of these much later fragments, the two lost reigns of Mentuhotep I and Intef I have been calculated to add up to 16 years, further implying that Intef's reign lasted for less than 16 years.
-Thus the duration of Intef's reign is often reported to be between 4 and 16 years.
-Intef I was succeeded by his brother Intef II who pursued the war with the northern neighbors of the Theban kingdom.
+Thus the duration of Intef's reign is often reported to be between four and 16 years.